 When: Times and dates vary depending on the event, please check the Guild Calendar for details

 Our primary goal is to share the joy of polymer clay and we do this at every opportunity we get.
 Two of the main events we participate in are the Evergreen Fair in Monroe and the WA State Fair in Puyallup.
 We conduct day-long demonstrations where members work on a variety of projects while entertaining questions from the crowd.
 We will announce the dates as soon as they are finalized.
 This usually happens about a month before the event.

 If you have an event in mind and would like to invite NWPCG, contact us at outreach [@] nwpcg.org.

 Clay Camp is a long standing tradition started in 1995 by the Northwest Polymer Clay Guild.
 When it began, it attracted people from all over the USA and Canada.
 It provides participants with a 24-workroom, delicious foods, and a great selection of polymer clay and crafting classes in a fabulous venue surrounded by nature.

-The NWPCG Clay Camp 2017 will be held from May 18-22 and is now open for registration.
-To register and to find out more about Clay Camp, please go to the Clay Camp page.
+The NWPCG Clay Camp 2018 will be held from May 17-21.
+To find out more about Clay Camp, please go to the Clay Camp page.

 Clay Camp ‘B.O.H.’
 Challenge

 One of the much-awaited event during Clay Camp is the Bottle of Hope Challenge.
 It was started in 1999 by Diane Gregoire, a cancer survivor and polymer clay artist.
 Diane found a way to use her special talents to cheer up the lives of cancer patients going through the ordeal of chemotherapy.
 She used polymer clay to decoratively cover small glass (non-toxic) medicine bottles and gave them to other patients as a symbol of hope.
 Bottles of Hope are now created and given worldwide.

 Last year’s B.O.H.
 Challenge brought a wide variety of designs and styles to the table